What is radiation therapy?

 On the first day of your treatment, your family is encouraged to meet the radiation therapist who will show them the treatment machine and answer any questions.

-Will my diet make a difference on the effect of my treatment?
+Will my diet affect my treatment?

-Yes.
 Good nutrition is an important part of recovering from the side effects of radiation therapy.
 When you are eating well, you have the energy to do the activities you want to do, and your body is able to heal and fight infection.
 Most importantly, good nutrition can give you a sense of well-being.
-Since eating when you don’t feel well can be difficult, a dietitian can work with you.
+Since eating when you don't feel good can be difficult, a dietitian can work with you.
 The dietitian is available to help you maintain good nutrition during your radiation therapy.

 How will radiation therapy affect my skin?

 During your treatment, radiation must pass through your skin.
 You might notice some skin changes in the area exposed to radiation.
-Your skin might become red, swollen, warm, and sensitive — as if you had sunburn.
+Your breast skin might become red, swollen, warm, and sensitive — as if you had sunburn.
 It might peel or become moist and tender.
 Depending on the dose of radiation you receive, you might notice a loss of hair or decreased perspiration within the treated area.

 These skin reactions are common and temporary.
 They will subside gradually within four to six weeks of completing treatment.
 The skin can become infected if it is open.
 Look for drainage such as pus or if skin changes appear outside the treated area, inform your doctor or primary nurse.